SnowWhiteEPFL/edweiss/README.md

 ![Screenshot_2024-12-20-01-32-17-960_com edweiss](https://github.com/user-attachments/assets/9aa7a9d0-682b-4c31-bc47-648808ebbac3)

 Then manually add at least one exercise with the + button; or click on generate with AI to then select a pdf to generate from.
+Long press on an exercise to edit or remove it from the quiz.
 ## Admin
 (Last update : 06.12.2024)